 \end{defin}

-Examples of $\infty$-constant Frobenius quantizations are: rings of differential operators on smooth affine verieries, certain quantum Hamiltonian reductions with rational characters, in particular central reductions $U_{\chi}(\mathfrak{g})$, where $\mathfrak{g}$ is a semi-simple Lie algebra and $\chi:Z(U(\mathfrak{g}))\to\mathbb{C}$ is a central character corresponding to a simple finite dimensional representation.
+Examples of $\infty$-Frobenius constant quantizations are: rings of differential operators on smooth affine varieties, certain quantum Hamiltonian reductions with rational characters, in particular central reductions $U_{\chi}(\mathfrak{g})$, where $\mathfrak{g}$ is a semi-simple Lie algebra and $\chi:Z(U(\mathfrak{g}))\to\mathbb{C}$ is a central character corresponding to a simple finite dimensional representation.